How can we help?

 Complaint management delays

-While we endeavor to consistently meet or outperform the timeframes listed above, there are many variables that may impact our complaint response times.
+While we endeavour to consistently meet or outperform the timeframes listed above, there are many variables that may impact our complaint response times.
 In certain situations, we might not be able to meet those timeframes.

-- resolution of the individual complaint is particularly complex; and/or
+the individual complaint is particularly complex; and/or

-- circumstances beyond ING's control are causing complaint management delays.
+circumstances beyond ING's control are causing complaint management delays.

 the reasons for the delay;

-your right to complain to AFCA if you are dissatisfied;
+your right to complain to AFCA if you are dissatisfied; and

 the contact details of any relevant external dispute resolution body such as AFCA.